4.9 from 20 users

 Dr (TCM) Attilio D'Alberto BM (Beijing), BSc (Hons) TCM, MBAcC, MRCHM

-Dr (TCM) Attilio D'AlbertoDr (TCM) Attilio D'Alberto has been practicing acupuncture and Chinese herbal medicine for over 22 years.
-He is passionate about empowering people with the ancient knowledge of Chinese medicine through knowledge, lifestyle and diet.
-This knowledge can be used again and again in people's lives and those of their family.
+Dr (TCM) Attilio D'AlbertoDr (TCM) Attilio D'Alberto has been practising acupuncture and Chinese herbal medicine for over 25 years.
+He is passionate about empowering people with the ancient knowledge of Chinese medicine through lifestyle and diet.

 Schedule Appointment